jedisct1/libsodium/README.markdown

 higher-level cryptographic tools.

-Sodium is a portable, cross-compilable, installable, packageable fork of NaCl, with a compatible API.
+Sodium is a portable, cross-compilable, installable, packageable fork of NaCl (based on the latest released upstream version [nacl-20110221](http://hyperelliptic.org/nacl/nacl-20110221.tar.bz2)), with a compatible API.

 ## Is it full of NSA backdoors?